-Surgeons perform bariatric surgery on patients suffering from obesity (a BMI over 35) who haven’t had success in losing weight through traditional means like diet and exercise.
+Surgeons perform bariatric surgery on patients suffering from obesity (a BMI over 35) who haven’t successfully lost weight through traditional means like diet and exercise.
 This type of surgery is minimally invasive.
 It works by decreasing hunger and increasing satiety (a feeling of fullness) while you eat.

 The surgery restricts the amount of food your stomach can hold.
 It affects the hunger hormone ghrelin, which helps to reduce the amount of nutrients your body can absorb.

 To be qualified for a surgery like the gastric sleeve, you should have a BMI of 40 or above.
 This indicates that you are about 100 pounds overweight.
 If you have a BMI of 35 with one or more obesity-related conditions like type 2 diabetes and blood pressure, you are also a good candidate for surgery.

 It is that combination of diabetes and obesity we are focused on now, and the gastric sleeve can help to reverse both conditions for life!